 March is the month for International Women’s Day, and that day I had the privilege to be part of the panel discussion in the said event to celebrate International Women’s Day.
 The topic is about “Empower Women Leadership Panel: How we built our profiles in the community successfully as a woman and how to make a better community “.

 I started being in the community when I started to learn Microsoft SharePoint.
 I didn’t know about SharePoint during my first job.
 My boss asked me to build a SharePoint Development server and that’s how I started enjoying SharePoint.
-Everything that I have right now, knowledge and experience is because of the community.
+Everything that I have right now, knowledge, and experience are because of the community.
 I asked questions online, read blogs and articles in Microsoft blogs.
-I also connected with the MVPs in Twitter, Facebook and LinkedIn.
-I watched their videos in YouTube and share it in my social media in order to help others as well.
-I watched Microsoft conferences online (even though it is in different timezone) and that’s where I found out about Microsoft Ignite.
+I also connected with the MVPs on Twitter, Facebook, and LinkedIn.
+I watched their videos on YouTube and share them on my social media in order to help others as well.
+I watched Microsoft conferences online (even though it is in a different timezone) and that’s where I found out about Microsoft Ignite.
 To attend Ignite became part of my personal bucket list.
-Collab365 Community is my go to community online before the Microsoft Tech Community was born.
+Collab365 Community is my go-to community online before the Microsoft Tech Community was born.

 When I transferred to Singapore, I still continued to be part of the technology community.
-I attended sessions and conferences for Azure, Office and Data Community.
-I’m very grateful to the community and to the leaders especially, Senthamil Selvan, MVP of Office Development and Rene Modery, MVP of Office Apps & Services.
+I attended sessions and conferences for Azure, Office, and Data Community.
+I’m very grateful to the community and to the leaders especially, Senthamil Selvan, MVP of Office Development, and Rene Modery, MVP of Office Apps & Services.
 Rene is the first person that I connected with when I was still in the Philippines.
 He encouraged and still encourages me to present in the community.
-He then introduce me to Senthamil Selvan.
-Senthamil also helps and guides me especially when in comes to presenting in the Singapore community.
+He then introduces me to Senthamil Selvan.
+Senthamil also helps and guides me, especially when it comes to presenting in the Singapore community.
 He gives me some tips and introduced me to other leaders in the community.
-The very fist person who always encourages me to speak is Jasjit Chopra, MVP of Microsoft Azure.
+The very first person who always encourages me to speak is Jasjit Chopra, MVP of Microsoft Azure.
 I met him online when I usually interact in Collab365 as a member.
 I finally met him when he was in Singapore during the Microsoft Ignite the Tour.
 I’m very thankful for his support.

 Back then, I usually connect with other WWCode networks like Singapore.
 I’m still connecting with Women Who Code Singapore especially with Purnima Kamath, Director of WWCode Singapore.
 Together, we attended one of the conferences and crafted our biography for events together.
 She helped me a lot in building the biography and because of that, I started to accept some speaking engagements using the biography that we had crafted.
 Without their encouragement and support, I can’t overcome my fear to speak.

-I’ve read a lot of good books and 5 of them are good references.
-One of the books that struck me most is “Brave not Perfect by Reshma Saujani”.
-This book talks about how women has been brought up to be perfect in every way and this held us back.
+I’ve read a lot of good books, and 5 of them are good references.
+One of the books that struck me most is “Brave not Perfect by Reshma Saujani.”
+This book talks about how women have been brought up to be perfect in every way, which held us back.
 Women are afraid of making mistakes and asking questions because people are expecting us to be perfect.
 We can’t explore things because of this perspective of women.
 I hope this perspective will change so that women can explore more and be brave.
 We are smart and strong.
-We need more women in the our society to speak up and help the community.
+We need more women in our society to speak up and help the community.

 It’s great to be part of the community.
-You will learn a lot, meet a lot of amazing people who will help you and guide you in your journey.
+You will learn a lot and meet many amazing people who will help you and guide you in your journey.
 In your local community, there will always be someone who will encourage you and help you.
 Just don’t be afraid to approach them.
 Be brave 🙂

 “Life is either a daring adventure or nothing” – Helen Keller